AbhiramBorra/FakeYelpReviewsDetection/README.md

 We are using TF-IDF to process the text into numbers.
 Next, we will run DBSACAN on 3 dimensions to identify the real and fake reviews cluster.
 During the preprocessing stage, we dropped any data that didn't add any value, and cleared the rest of the data by removing any null entries.
 Finally, we ran the TF-IDF metric, which scans through text and calculates the frequency of appearance of words within the text during the TF stage and measures global importance during the IDF stage.
+Our feature for "rating" is straightfoward, therefore we won't do any preprocessing.
+For our "recommended" feuture, well convert into binary, 1 for 'yes' and 0 for 'No'.

 Group members:
 Abhi Borra,	aborra@ucdavis.edu